awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-add-permissions-to-existing-profile.md

 # Adding Session Manager permissions to an existing instance profile<a name="getting-started-add-permissions-to-existing-profile"></a>

-Follow these steps to embed Session Manager permissions in an existing AWS Identity and Access Management \(IAM\) instance profile that does not rely on the AWS\-provided default policy **AmazonSSMManagedInstanceCore** for instance permissions\.
+Follow these steps to embed Session Manager permissions in an existing AWS Identity and Access Management \(IAM\) instance profile that doesn't rely on the AWS\-provided default policy **AmazonSSMManagedInstanceCore** for instance permissions\.
 This procedure assumes that your existing profile already includes other Systems Manager `ssm` permissions for actions you want to allow access to\.
-This policy alone is not enough to use Session Manager\.
+This policy alone isn't enough to use Session Manager\.

 **To add Session Manager permissions to an existing instance profile \(console\)**